Using Patcher Promotion Workflows

 dev-account1 dev-account2 prod-account1 prod-account2 stage-account1 stage-account2

-Then you would define your dev environments as dev-*
+You could define your Patcher environments as dev-*

-The Patcher Promotion Workflow process consists of a series of GitHub Actions workflow files.
-Each environment is modeled as an individual workflow.
-The process begins with the lowest stage (usually something like dev
+The Patcher Promotion Workflow process consists of a series of GitHub Actions workflow files, where each environment is represented as an individual workflow.
+The process begins with the lowest environment (typically dev

-environment for all dependencies which may require updates.
-It will then generate one pull request per dependency that updates that dependency exclusively in the dev
+environment for dependencies that require updates and generates one pull request per dependency.
+Each pull request updates the dependency specifically in the dev

 , stage